grantj-re3/FlindersRedbox-rif2website/future/README.md

 1. Manage OAI-PMH resumption token using Ruby.
 [Same]
 1. Extract each RIF-CS record into an individual file using Ruby.
 [Same]
 1. Use XSLT 1.0 to convert each RIF-CS (XML) file into HTML.
 [New]
-1. Perhaps use Ruby to find URLs and wrap them in HTML hyperlinks (as this is a task ideally suited to a function or macro and XSLT 1.0 does not support functions unless EXSLT is included in the implementation).
-[Rewrite]
+1. Use XSLT 1.0 to wrap URLs in HTML hyperlinks (as this is a task ideally suited to a function or macro and XSLT 1.0 supports named templates which behave very much like user-defined functions).
+[New]

 You can see a very rough example which I have tested using xsltproc and Firefox 25.0 (both under Linux Fedora release 20).